stackgl/gl-shader/README.md

 console.log(attrib.location)
 ```

-Internally, these methods just call [`gl.bindAttribLocation`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBindAttribLocation.xml) and access the stored location.

 **WARNING** Changing the attribute location requires recompiling the program.
-Do not dynamically modify this variable in your render loop.
+This recompilation is deferred until the next call to `.bind()`

 ### `attrib.pointer([type, normalized, stride, offset])`
-A shortcut for `gl.vertexAttribPointer`.
+A shortcut for `gl.vertexAttribPointer`/`gl.enableVertexAttribArray`.
 See the [OpenGL man page for details on how this works](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glVertexAttribPointer.xml).
 The main difference here is that the WebGL context, size and index are known and so these parameters are bound.

 * `type` is the type of the pointer (default `gl.FLOAT`)
 * `normalized` specifies whether fixed-point data values should be normalized (`true`) or converted directly as fixed-point values (`false`) when they are accessed.
 (Default `false`)
 * `stride` the byte offset between consecutive generic vertex attributes.
 (Default: `0`)
 * `offset` offset of the first element of the array in bytes.
 (Default `0`)

-## Reflection
+### Reflection

 Finally, the library supports some reflection capabilities.
 The set of all uniforms and data types are stored in the "type" property of the shader object,